Akii/commercetools-sdk-java-v2-custom-types/README.md

 ### commercetools SDK

 Once you've generated your custom types, you can configure the official commercetools SDK API to use them.
-To do so, you need to register the generated Jackson module `CustomProductApiModule` and/or `TypedCustomFieldsApiModule`.
+To do so, you need to register the generated Jackson module `TypedProductApiModule` and/or `TypedResourcesApiModule`.

 ```kotlin
 import com.commercetools.api.defaultconfig.ApiRootBuilder